Gabesiegel/Gabesiegel/Output.md

 ### Few-Shot Example 1 Output

-# Here's a structured approach to medication management for a patient with classic signs of decompensated heart failure, focused on diuretics and aspirin:

 ## Initial Stabilization:
 - Assess airway, breathing, and circulation (ABCs).
 Ensure adequate oxygenation with supplemental oxygen to maintain SpO2 ≥ 90%.
 - Obtain vital signs, including heart rate, blood pressure, respiratory rate, and temperature.